Reading time: 8 minutes

 5. ↑ Régis Debray – Y a-t-il une politique de la technique ?

-6. ↑ Jérôme Marin in Le Monde – September 1, 2017 – Juicero, la start-up devenue la risée de la Silicon Valley, ferme ses portes
+6. ↑ Jérôme Marin in Le Monde – September 1, 2017 – Juicero, la start-up devenue la risée de la Silicon Valley, ferme ses portes (broken link)

 7. ↑ André Comte-Sponville, Albin Michel – 2004 – Le capitalisme est-il moral ?